microprofile/wpsite/README.md

 4. When done entering your blog post, click on the “Submit for Review” button.
 This will effectively put the blog post on the WP blog inbox for all WP admins.
 As a writer, you are done at this point.

-5. An admin reviews the blog post and then approves for immediate or future scheduling.
-This will push post “live”.
+5. An admin reviews the blog post and then approves for immediate or future scheduling for going “live”.
 If your post needs re-working, you will receive a notification so that you can edit your post with the necessary corrections and re-submit.

+### Case 2: If blog post is a redirect to another URL (post content is not hosted at WP MP.io)

+1. Log in to the WP [console](https://microprofile.wpengine.com/wp-admin/) and enter your WP credentials (these were in an email you received when you were added to MicroProfile.io as a "contributor")

+2. On the left margin of the console, click on "Posts->Add New"

+3. In the "Enter title here" text field of the screen "Add New Post", copy and paste the title of the existing post

+5. Click on the “Submit for Review” button.
+This will effectively put the blog post on the WP blog inbox for all WP admins.
+As a writer, you are done at this point.

+6. An admin reviews the blog post and then approves for immediate or future scheduling for going “live”.
+If your post needs re-working, you will receive a notification so that you can edit your post with the necessary corrections and re-submit.

+7. Admin must click on "Tools->Redirection" on the left margin of the console

+8. Admin must enter the URLs in the “Source URL” and “Target URL” text fields in the "Redirections" section of the screen.
+Then click on the button “Add Redirect”

+9. Admin must refresh website and test the redirect link

-#### Criteria for approving blog posts
+### Criteria for approving blog posts

 The following are some of the criteria that an admin will use when reviewing your submitted blog post: